 Sure, when you visit Chiang Mai, you have to get a photo of a tuk-tuk, because they are an iconic part of the city’s character.
-So why not hire one to transport you to some photogenic locations you can use as backdrops for your tuk-tuk photos?
+So why not hire one to transport you to some photogenic locations?
+You can then use as backdrops for your tuk-tuk photos.

 Start at Wat Chedi Luang in the heart of the old city.
-Get your driver to park in front of the main temple building for a photo and then head behind to photograph the tuktuk in front of the chedi as well.
+Get your driver to park in front of the main temple building for a photo.
+Then head behind the temple to photograph the tuktuk in front of the chedi as well.
 Doing this you are creating more interesting photos of both tuk-tuk and temple.

-Wat Sisuphan is another of my favorite temples to photograph in Chiang Mai, especially at night when they have the ordination hall lit up.
-Saturday evening is your best bet to see the lights which scroll through many different colors making the building look almost surreal.
+Wat Sisuphan is another of my favorite temples to photograph in Chiang Mai.
+It’s especially interesting at night when they have the ordination hall lit up.
+Saturday evening is your best bet to see the lights.
+They scroll through many different colors making the building look almost surreal.

-Another superb night photo opportunity is the historic Iron Bridge which is also wonderfully lit up every night.
-From the east end of the bridge looking back towards the Bus Bar is a good angle to capture the beautifully lit structure and the reflection of the lights in the Ping River.
+Another superb night photo opportunity is the historic Iron Bridge.
+This is also wonderfully lit up every night.
+Standing at the east end of the bridge looking back towards the large restaurant is a good angle.
+The reflection of the lights in the Ping River is fabulous.

 The northeast corner of the moat with the old city wall is another place to get a real classic Chiang Mai photo.
 Again, it’s great at dusk and also worth taking a look at in the day time.
-If you position yourself right you can line your shot up to include part of the old wall, the moat and one of the fountains and see the mountain in the background.
+Position yourself right and you can line up a composition to include part of the old wall, the moat and one of the fountains.
+You’ll see the mountain in the background.

 If you are an early riser one of the best places to photographs monks is on Huey Keow Road about 200 meters past the zoo.
 Each morning at dawn many monks walk down from Wat Si Soda to receive alms from the faithful.
-The most important thing to remember about photographing monks (or any people) is to be respectful and not interrupt or disturb them in any way.
+The most important thing photographing monks (or any people) is to be respectful.
+Please do not interrupt or disturb them in any way.

-After this you can head over to the Warorot Market for another classic Chiang Mai photo – the samlor riders.
-A samlor is a tricycle taxi, and a fading part of Chiang Mai’s culture because young men are not taking up this occupation.
-The hardworking gentlemen are always ready with a smile and generally don’t mind posing for a few photos.
+After this, you can head over to the Warorot Market for another classic Chiang Mai photo – the samlor riders.
+A samlor is a tricycle taxi.
+They are a fading part of Chiang Mai’s culture because young men are not taking up this occupation.
+The hardworking gentlemen are always ready with a smile and often don’t mind posing for a few photos.
 I always like to tip them well!

-Right there on the opposite corner you’ll find a mass of color that’s begging to be photographed in the flower market.
+Right there on the opposite corner, you’ll find a mass of color at the flower market.
 Be careful as you go not to step back into the traffic while you get lost in the beauty of the blooms.
 Get in tight and focus as close as you can to capture the color and texture of the bouquets.

-Of course there are many more places around the city to get great photos, but these I find to be some of the most stimulating environments to document the look and feel of Chiang Mai.
-If you want to learn how to best capture these memories of your visit booking a photo workshop is a sure way to gain some new skills and creative insights.
+Of course, there are many more places around the city to get great photos.
+These ones I find to be some of the most stimulating environments to document the look and feel of Chiang Mai.
+If you want to learn how to best capture these memories of your visit book a photo workshop.
+This is a sure way to gain some new skills and creative insights.